-For a detailed explanation of this methodology for 1981-82, see Meeting College Costs, a pamphlet published by the College Scholarship Service and available at high school guidance offices.
-For 1982-83 methodology, it may be necessary to refer you to the Code of Federal Regulations.
+For a detailed explanation of this methodology see Meetg College Costs, a pamphlet published by the College Scholarship Service and available at high school guidance offices

 In determining need, the total amount of resources available is subtracted from the applicable budget.
 These budgets are uniform to assure a fair and reasonable distribution of funds.
 With sufficient funding, the total award of financial aid will equal this calculated need.
-Individual expenses may vary, but the awards for the 1981-82 school year will be based on budgets close to the estimates in Table A.
+Individual expenses may vary, but the awards for the 1983-84 school year will be based on budgets close to the estimates in Table A.